What Can I Be Compensated For After An Accident?

 For example, most passenger cars have an Event Data Recorder.
 The EDR measures and records vehicle speed, steering angle, brake application, and other key car crash metrics.
 Electronic evidence is very useful in car crash cases.

-An attorney, like a car accident lawyer Atlanta GA turns to, must be proactive in obtaining this evidence.
+A car accident lawyer must be proactive in obtaining this evidence.
 Many insurance companies destroy wrecked vehicle within a few days.
 An attorney uses a spoliation letter to preserve this and other important evidence.